ntd284/Vnstock-pipeline/README.md

 4. **Telegram Bot:** To receive Telegram notifications when subscribed stock codes drop by 10% below the expected price, you'll need to install and use the [pyTelegramBotAPI library](https://github.com/eternnoir/pyTelegramBotAPI).

 5. **Dataproc:** Configure Dataproc and set up Spark to read data from Cloud Storage and perform data processing tasks.
-Refer to the [Spark SQL Guide](https://spark.apache.org/docs/latest/sql-getting-started.html)
+Refer to the [Dataproc documentation](https://spark.apache.org/docs/latest/sql-getting-started.html)

 These prerequisites are essential for setting up and running the VN-Stock Market Analysis data pipeline.
 Once you have these in place, you can proceed with the installation and configuration steps below.